 This teacher has been fully vaccinated against the COVID-19 virus.
-They were exposed more than 14 days and fewer than 90 days from their final dose of the COVID-19 vaccination.
+They were exposed more than 14 days from their final dose of the COVID-19 vaccination.
 This teacher is not required to quarantine as long as they remain asymptomatic.